-As aerial artist the past few years, I'm presenting some of my commercial efforts, as well documentary photos of life around and along the mighty Mississippi River.
+As a ground and aerial artist the past few years, I am presenting some of my commercial and fine art efforts, as well documentary photos of life around and along the mighty Mississippi River.

 The historical county courthouse has gold leaf on the dome, renovated exterior of the redstone masonry walls, stone eaves and window, and gray statues.

 As part of a magazine cover assignment, these newly installed solar panels were the years highlight for the city.

 The Mississippi River hit historic flood levels this week.
 The trees in the foreground are many feet under water, and the level is almost surpassing the railroad bridge that crosses the river from Iowa to Illinois.
 In the background are the historic Dubuque Star Brewery and Shot Tower reflecting in the muddy and mighty Mississippi River.

 The Canadian Northern Train waits on the Iowa side of the Mississippi River while the crews check the historic railroad bridge for safe passage.
 The river reached historic flood levels, over 22 feet, but the city is safe due to a flood wall installed in the late 1960's.
 However, the water is less than a few feet from topping the bridge and concerns for its safe use are prudent.
 To the north (right) of the train is the historic Shot Tower, originally constructed to make "bullets" or shot during the Civil War.
 It later became a watch tower for the massive lumber yards in the flat downtown area of the city.
 To the south (left) of the train is the Dubuque Star Brewery and Alliant Amphitheater, restored from being the first brewery west of the Mississippi River and having been used in the movie, "Take This Job and Shove It."